-Notice that our ring is always a homomorphic image of a Cohen-Macaulay local ring.
+Notice that our ring is always the homomorphic image of a Cohen-Macaulay local ring.
 This condition gives us a critical fact that $\dim M/ \frak a(M)< \dim M$ for all finitely generated $R$-modules.
-Therefore we can choose a parameter element $x$ contained in $\frak a(M)$ (and hence in $\frak b(M)$).
+Therefore, we can choose a parameter element $x$ contained in $\frak a(M)$ (and hence in $\frak b(M)$).
 Furthermore, we have a special system of parameters satisfying that

 Such a system of parameters is called a {\it $p$-standard system of parameters} \cite{C95}.
-The $p$-standard systems of parameters play a key igredient in Kawasaki's proof for the Macaulayfication problem \cite{K00}.
-By \cite[Theorem 1.2]{CC17} $R$ is a homomorphism of a Cohen-Macaulay local ring if and only if every finitely generated $R$-module admits a $p$-standard system of parameters.\\
+The $p$-standard systems of parameters play a key ingredient in Kawasaki's proof for the Macaulayfication problem \cite{K00}.
+By \cite[Theorem 1.3 (a) and (b)]{CC17} $R$ is the homomorphic image of a Cohen-Macaulay local ring if and only if every finitely generated $R$-module admits a $p$-standard system of parameters.\\

-In this paper, we will use a kind of $p$-standard system of parameters to study the splitting of local cohomology modules.
+In this paper, we will use a similar type of $p$-standard system of parameters to study the splitting of local cohomology modules.
 As mentioned above we know that $0:x \subseteq U_M(0)$ for every parameter element $x$ of $M$.
-Moreover, if $x \in \frak b(M)$ then we have $0:x = U_M(0)$, so we get the following short exact sequence
+Moreover, if $x \in \frak b(M)$ then we have $0:x = U_M(0)$.
+Hence we get the following short exact sequence

 Furthermore if $x \in \frak b(M)^2$ then the above short exact sequence deduces the short exact sequence of local cohomology for any ideal $I$ (see Lemma \ref{B3.2.3})